lhs banner

 ETFs

 ETFs can be bought and sold on stock exchanges during market hours, and their prices will change throughout the day.
-This means an investor might purchase an ETF at a different price than another investor, based on market fluctuations during the trading session.
+This means an investor might purchase an ETF at a different price than another investor does, due to market fluctuations during the trading session.

 Mutual Funds